BY LAWS/ STANDING RULES

 - Present to the Board advertising rates annually for approval

-ARTICLE IV: MEETINGS AND QUORUMS SECTION I: MEMBERSHIP
+ARTICLE VIII: MEETINGS AND QUORUMS SECTION I: MEMBERSHIP

-There shall be one (1) regular membership meeting, which shall be held in conjunction with the Spring Conference.
+There shall be one (1) regular membership meeting, which shall be held in conjunction with the Annual Design Show.
 Time and place is to be determined by the Board of Directors.
 Twenty five (25) active members shall constitute a quorum.